-For serious hikers, you can opt for hiking all the way to the top on foot.
+For serious hikers, you can opt for hiking to the top on foot.

 There are well-marked trails at Weggis, Vitznau, and Arth-Goldau, and it takes about 3-4 hours uphill from Weggis or Vitznau.

 On my trip to Mt.
-Rigi, I decided to take the train straight to the summit at Rigi Kulm, then take a short walk up top where the views were.
+Rigi, I took the train straight to the summit at Rigi Kulm, then took a short walk up top where the views were.

 Then, I strolled down from the summit to the cable-car station at Rigi Kaltbad.
 It took me about 1 hour and was a pleasant walk.